Student Life Policies

 - After testimony from both sides has been heard, the professor and the accused student shall be given the opportunity to present a closing statement and any mitigating circumstances which they feel are appropriate.
 If the charge being heard constitutes a second or subsequent offense by the student, the student shall have the opportunity to comment on each prior offense individually.

 - Following the closing statements, the professor, the accused student, his/ her representatives, and all witnesses are excused.
 All parties shall remain available and shall inform the Presiding Official of their whereabouts.

-- The panel shall deliberate the charge(s) until each member is ready to vote or the Associate Dean of Student Life determines that any further deliberation will not be productive.
+- The panel shall deliberate the charge(s) until each member is ready to vote or the Associate Dean for Student Conduct determines that any further deliberation will not be productive.

 - The accused student, professor, and/ or any witnesses may be recalled for further testimony at any time during the panel's deliberation.

 - The individual decision of each hearing panelist on responsible/not responsible shall be based upon a preponderance of the evidence.

 - Voting of the hearing panel may be by secret ballot or verbally.
 Majority of votes will determine responsible or not responsible.

 - The accused student will be asked to return, and told of the results of the panel.

 Notice of the outcome of the hearing shall be sent to the student(s), professor, and the Dean of the Krieger School of Arts and Sciences or the Whiting School of Engineering, depending on the school in which the student is enrolled.
 A copy will also be filed in the Office of the Dean of Student Life.